-Enjoy the serenity and peace while bird watching in these hides that are constructed to blend with its nature surroundings at Kranji Marshlands.
+Enjoy the serenity and peace while bird watching in these hides.
+The designs allow it to blend in with its nature surroundings at Kranji Marshlands.
 Right in front of Bee Eater Hide is the Lotus pond, where u can see hundreds of lotus reaching out of the water.

 This is what you can see from the Bee Eater Hide at Kranji Marshlands.
 A resident duck waddling its way through the Lotus Pond.

-Scenic view of Singapore’s nature.
-A nice and quiet getaway from the urban jungle of. if you are lucky, u can watch a glimpse of the resident grey heron right here.
+Scenic view of Singapore’s nature which is also a nice and quiet getaway from the urban jungle.
+If you are lucky, u might be to catch a glimpse of the resident grey heron right here.

 Visitors Centre at Kranji Marshes, welcomes visitors before they embarks on to nature discovery.

 The Straits Times – In Pictures: Natural beauty at Kranji Marshes